Here’s what to look for in a good jumper, and which jumper you NEED to buy!

 Merry Muscles Ergonomic Jumper

-In the interest of serving all our readers, I’m going to add one doorway jumper to the list.
-If you read below, you’ll see why I’m against doorway jumpers.
-They’re usually bad news.
-But the Merry Muscles Ergonomic Jumper is actually a really good choice.
+The Merry Muscles Ergonomic Jumper is a really good choice for a doorway jumper.
 It’s safer for baby than most other options because it keeps their little bodies aligned properly and it also has an overhead hoop that helps keep them from banging into the doorway.
 Can’t beat a door jumper that was developed and created by an occupational therapist.

 - Ergonomic seat design places weight on baby’s bum and thighs, not the hips or vital organs